Dadar–Ajmer Superfast Express

 The 12989 / 12990 Dadar–Ajmer Superfast Express is a Superfast Express train belonging to Indian Railways – North Western Railway zone that runs between Ajmer Junction and Dadar in India.

 It operates as train number 12990 from Ajmer Junction to Dadar and as train number 12989 in the reverse direction, serving the state of Rajasthan, Gujarat & Maharashtra.

 It is one of two trains that connect Ajmer to Mumbai, the other train being the Ajmer–Bandra Terminus Express.

 Coaches

-The 12990 / 89 Ajmer–Dadar Express presently has 2 AC 2 tier, 3 AC 3 tier, 13 Sleeper class, 4 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 12989 / 12990 Ajmer–Dadar Express presently has LHB coaches which are 2 AC II tier, 3 AC III tier, 13 Sleeper class, 4 General Unreserved & 2 SLR (EoG cum Seating Luggage Rake) coaches.
 It does not have a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12990 Ajmer–Dadar Express covers the distance of 976 kilometres in 17 hours 20 mins (56.31 km/hr) & in 17 hours 30 mins as 12989 Dadar–Ajmer Express (55.77 km/hr).
+The 12990 Ajmer–Dadar Express covers the distance of 976 kilometres in 17 hours 20 mins (56.31 km/h) and in 17 hours 30 mins as 12989 Dadar–Ajmer Express (55.77 km/h).

-As the average speed of the train is above 55 km/hr, as per Indian Railways rules, its fare includes a Superfast surcharge.
+As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.